fuguefoundation/smart-contracts/README.md

 2. When `checkPrice` is called, and assuming the price is greater than 500 USD based on Kraken's last trade between the ETHUSD pairing on their API, the oracle callback function sets `priceConfirmedOver500` to true and `winningTimestamp` is set to the current block timestamp.

+* To call `checkPrice`, `msg.value` of the transaction must be >= .001 ETH.
+This is because the Oraclize callback requires a fee, which is taken out of the contract balance.
 * `winningTimestamp` is determined by the blockchain and not the instant price breaks 500 on Kraken.
 Thus, all functions (except `selfdestruct`) can be called by anyone.
 * As an incentive mechanism to call `checkPrice` as close as possible to when we actually pass 500USD, the first person to call `claimCheckPriceReward` **AFTER** `priceConfirmedOver500` is set to true by the oracle is rewarded 10% of the contract's current `totalAmount`.
 To be clear, the person who gets the reward is not the person who called `checkPrice` but the person who called `claimCheckPriceReward` after `priceConfirmedOver500` is set to true by the oracle.
 The reason for this is because there are possible gas errors by having the oracle `__callback` call other functions that are `payable`.